josethz00/dollar-forecast/README.md

 # Dollar Forecast

-In this project, I try (and fail) to repdict the USD exchange rate
+In this project, I try (and fail) to predict the USD exchange rate